top of page

 “My thoughts of poetry are like the magpie at night,/ circling three times, unable to settle,” writes Li Qingzhao (1084-1151) in one of her surviving fragments.
 Considered the greatest female poet in Chinese history, Li Qingzhao defied cultural expectations for women by mastering ci (lyrics), composing scholarly wen (essays) on a variety of subjects, writing political shi (poems) criticizing government policies, and gaining the acknowledgement of her male contemporaries for her literary and scholarly accomplishments.

 Li Qingzhao is renowned particularly for her ci (lyrics), which are poems set to music with predetermined meters and tones.
-During the Southern Song Dynasty, her ci were gathered into a collection titled Rinsing Over Jade that has since been lost.
+During the Southern Song Dynasty, her ci were gathered into a collection titled Rinsing Jade that has since been lost.

 Why did you decide to translate her work?